What small businesses operate as sole proprietorships?

 Personal trainer

 A personal trainer who has their own business may work at their client’s gym, or home.
 While there can be some risk, liability in most situations will be associated with a personal injury likely covered by the personal trainer’s Release of Liability, purchased insurance, or their client’s health insurance.
-When personal trainers have their own facilities or hire employees, forming a separate legal business entity provides legal protection.
+When personal trainers have their own facilities or hire employees, registering a separate business entity provides legal protection.

 Freelance writer or artist